+Spotify depends on attracting and retaining subscribers and the income they bring.
+That requires a broad catalogue of artists.
 Almost nothing from your subscription goes to the artists you listen to if you listen to niche independent artists with modest numbers of plays.
 The tiny proportion of your subscription which does end up going to NZ based artists is going mostly to the rights holders for Six60.

 For $144 NZD you could buy about 20 albums or 144 songs direct from an artist or small label on Bandcamp.
 Around 85% (@ $122) goes directly to them.
 You own the files (format/ quality of your choice) and can stream your purchases offline on your phone.